Article

 subject of a new exhibition IN HULL

 A new exhibition at Hull History Centre from 9-20 September 2025 highlights the courageous actions of Clare Walsh, born in Hull in 1896 and later known as Sister Agnes Walsh DC, a Daughter of Charity of St Vincent de Paul who risked her life to shelter the Jewish Cremieux family during Nazi-occupied France.
 Alongside the Sister Servant, Sister Granier, she provided refuge and education for the children despite the dangers posed by nearby Nazi forces, including the infamous Klaus Barbie.
-Sister Agnes was posthumously honoured as Righteous Among the Nations and is commemorated with a plaque in Hull, with her life also chronicled in a book by her great nephew, Ian Judson, who curated the exhibition attended by Alain Cremieux, one of the children she saved
+Sister Agnes was posthumously honoured as Righteous Among the Nations and is commemorated with a plaque in Hull, with her life also chronicled in a book by her great nephew, Ian Judson, who curated the exhibition attended by Alain Cremieux, one of the children she saved.
+Sister Agnes died in 1993.

 share this